wschloss/TIDLS-Analysis-Tool/README.md

 Todo:
 - Add additional equations necessary for fitting
-- Simulated lifetime data can be generated and exported to a text file (Requires constant list first)
+- Simulated lifetime data can be generated and exported to a text file (Requires constant list first, the current constant list has wrong values)
 - Loaded data can be analyzed and data for tn0, k, and chi^2 is exported -many possible subtasks here